MinhHungPhan/terraform-bootcamp/03-terraform-docker/02-basics-of-terraform/01-terraform-init-deeper-dive/README.md

 **Note**: Keep in mind that the `.terraform` directory can grow in size and should not be included in your source control system.
 Therefore, remember to add it to your `.gitignore` file or delete it before committing.

+The `.terraform.lock.hcl` file in Terraform ensures consistent provider versions across all environments by locking down their versions and checksums.
+It is also generated during `terraform init` and should be included in version control to maintain uniformity across different setups.
+Reviewing and committing this file is crucial for stable and predictable infrastructure management.

 ## Exploring the Terraform Init Command

 While the command `terraform init` seems simple, it offers a host of options that you can explore.
 To see these options, use the command: